We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 Shane Company is a well known family jeweler that has been operating for over forty years.
 The family run jewelry store first opened in the 1920s.
 Shane Company has since expanded with 20 stores currently providing services in 13 states.

 The founder, Tom Shane, is well known for his radio ads.
 One of those ads caught my ear years ago.
 Fortunately, its been saved for posterity in this Youtube clip.

-I visited their shop on a lazy Tuesday morning.
+I visited their shop on a lazy Tuesday morning (we also visited their other location in Atlanta a few months later).
 There weren’t many customers there, and I was quickly greeted by several employees.
 A slick talking salesman detached himself from the group to help me and my friend.

 I let my friend take the lead as I wanted to see how they would deal with a novice shopper.
 Some of the things I heard were incredible, most notably how certification is unimportant.

 We were shown four cushion cut diamonds — three non-certified diamonds and one GIA certified diamond.
 I was sorely tempted to buy one of the non-certified diamonds and send it to GIA, but I did not have the time for it.

 The “best” option of the three non-certified was a 1.00 J SI1.
 While the clarity could charitably be called SI1 (I doubt it would have gotten that grade at GIA), the color did not meet the criterion.
 They would have been lucky if the diamond got a K color.
 I wouldn’t be surprised if GIA gave it an L color.

 After asking several times for GIA certified diamonds, I was shown a 1.01 I VS2.
 The specifications on the diamond were far from impressive (See Certificate to the right).
 Later on we compare their diamonds to diamonds from Blue Nile.
 In our Blue Nile review, we note that they only carry GIA certified diamonds.